srikarkovvali-zz/shopifyweb/README.md

+Hey Shopify!

+Here is my web project!
+In short, to run in it, just install node and run npm start and you should be good!

+I'll keep updating it until I see you guys pull it!
+Thanks!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>